jon-jacky/home/computing.md

 - <https://aredridel.dinhe.net/2026/02/12/the-ai-haters-guide-to-code-with-llms/> -
   The AI hater's guide to code with LLMs by Aria Stewart, Feb 12, 2026:

-  "We dont get addicted to rewards.
+  "We don't get addicted to rewards.
 We get addicted to potential rewards.
   Notice that gamblers aren't actually motivated by having won.
 They're motivated by maybe winning next time. ..."